wspitch/wspitch.github.io/_pages/about.md

   - /about.html
 ---

-I'm a rising second-year Ph.D. student, advised by [Mark Zachry, Ph.D.][mark], in the department of [Human Centered Design & Engineering][hcde] (HCDE) at the [University of Washington][uw].
+I'm a second-year Ph.D. student, advised by [Mark Zachry, Ph.D.][mark], in the department of [Human Centered Design & Engineering][hcde] (HCDE) at the [University of Washington][uw].
 My research interests encompass human-computer interaction and emerging technologies.
 I am driven by the potential of emerging technologies to revolutionize how we think and work with augmented information, while keeping humans at the forefront.
-By combining experimental and qualitative research methods, my current work focuses on understanding the use of immersive technologies (e.g., augmented reality and avatars) for digitally-mediated interactions and human perception.
+By combining experimental and qualitative research methods, my current work focuses on understanding the use of immersive technologies (e.g., augmented reality and avatars) for digitally-mediated interactions and human experience.

 <small> I am slowly working on shifting my research direction.
 Stay tuned for future updates! </small>